NRCHKB/NRCHKB.github.io/content/wiki/discover-more/contribution.md

 ## Linking to other pages within our wiki

 When referencing other wiki pages, please use [Hugo mechanism](https://gohugo.io/content-management/cross-references/).
-This helps
+This helps keep things organized and prevent broken links in the future.

 Example `[Bridge]({{< ref "/wiki/nodes/host-node" >}} "Host Node")` Where you specify text, reference link, and text which is displayed on link hover.